%1$s

 How Many Stages in Thyroid Cancer?

-The staging of thyroid cancer is based on where the tumour is located and whether its spread
+The stages of thyroid cancer are based on where the tumour is located and its spread to other nearby organs.
+Thyroid cancer stages are as follows:

-• Stage 1 to 3 is defined by the size of the tumour.
+• Stage 3: At this stage, the cancer has spread beyond the thyroid gland to nearby lymph nodes or other tissues in the neck.
+Stage 1 to 3 is defined by the size of the tumour.

 A physician performs a physical examination first to check for signs of cancer.
 Then various laboratory examinations are done to confirm the diagnosis of Thyroid Cancer.
 Some tests include CT, MRI, a biopsy of thyroid tissue, blood tests, ultrasound, and genetic testing.
 All of them are not required for diagnosis.